yaober/spacer_readme/docs/source/index.rst

 developed to elucidate the molecular and spatial determinants of cellular recruitment and engagement within tissue microenvironments.

-SPACER integrates high-dimensional spatial transcriptomics data with biologically informed multi-instance learning to model how cells interact and localize in complex tissues such as tumors and inflamed hearts.

 For installation instructions and getting started examples, please see below.

 .. note::